MindLyfe/MindLyfe-Platform/infrastructure/README.md

 ## Security

-MindLyf's infrastructure implements several security best practices:
+MindLyfe's infrastructure implements several security best practices:

 - Network isolation using VPC and subnets
 - Encryption at rest for all data stores